occiware/erocci-dbus-java/README.md

 ```

 Please don't forget to add your jars dependencies on classpath and to generate Erocci xml files on your Cloud Designer extension project.
+To ease up adding your jar dependencies, consider writing a Maven POM file [such as here](https://github.com/occiware/erocci-dbus-java/issues/37).

 The dbus service is called "org.ow2.erocci.backend".